What to do in Manhattan Beach, California

 Parking is challenging downtown --meters run from 8 a.m. to 10 p.m. (they accept credit cards) and there are lots by the Pier, Library and in town, but they fill up quickly.
 Our advice--arrive early to nab a spot.
 Valet parking is offered downtown evenings, and the city of Manhattan Beach now offers the Downtowner for free shuttle rides.

 Bike and surf rentals--Funn Buns has closed, so there's no place in Manhattan Beach to rent bikes.
 You'll have to go to Hermosa and the Cyclery.

 Graham and Graham Photography is based in beautiful Manhattan Beach, California, at 2209 Laurel Avenue, in the heart of the 90266.

+The city they sometimes call MB is divided into three main sections: the Sand, Hill and Trees.
 The first offers life at the beach, either on the Strand or nearby, on a quiet, and homey walk-street.

 No. 2 gives you a killer view from above, looking down at the water, and then finally, there's life in the trees, in neighborhoods that are a short walk down to the sand.

 Many of our engagement and family portrait shoots are down at the beach, where everybody is always in a good mood!

 Manhattan Beach is one of the 4 beach communities of the Los Angeles South Bay (MB, Hermosa, Redondo and El Segundo) and the one that's closest to the airport.
 Once upon a time the city was best known as a summer vacation spot, but now it's year-round fun and frolic, with great public schools, virtually non-existent crime rate and a small town community atmosphere that's unheard of in Los Angeles County.